EdApp by SafetyCulture

 HAZWOPER training is part of the OSHA required annual training list as hazardous substances can be harmful to human health and the environment.
 They can also cause a variety of health problems, including cancer, respiratory problems, and skin irritation.

 This training is needed to protect workers from exposure to hazardous substances and to prevent environmental contamination.
-In essence, HAZWOPER sets forth a number of requirements designed to protect workers from exposure to hazardous substances.
-It’s necessary to prevent accidents and injuries, to protect the environment, and to comply with the law.
+HAZWOPER sets forth various requirements designed to protect workers from exposure to hazardous substances.
+It’s necessary to prevent accidents and injuries, protect the environment, and comply with the law.

 Author